SignPath/Build-Integrations/SignPathExtension.md

 ## Get the source

-The [source](https://github.com/SignPath/Build-Integrations-AzureDevOps) for this extension is on Github.
+The [source](https://github.com/SignPath/Build-Integrations-AzureDevOps) for this extension is on GitHub.
 Take, fork, and extend.

 ## Feedback and issues

-If you have feedback or issues, please [send an email](mailto:support@signpath.io) or file an issue on [Github](https://github.com/SignPath/Build-Integrations-AzureDevOps/issues)
+If you have feedback or issues, please [send an email](mailto:support@signpath.io) or file an issue on [GitHub](https://github.com/SignPath/Build-Integrations-AzureDevOps/issues)